2018ik/2018ik.github.io/_wiki/kingdom_of_god.markdown

 ### Kingdom of God

 The kingdom of God encompasses God's rule from eternity past to eternity future.
+Although the kingdom of God has always existed, man could not enter into it through regeneration until the dispensation of grace.

 ### Kingdom of the Heavens